KTStephano/StratusGFX/README.md

 | RAM | 8 GB |
 | GPU | Nvidia GTX 1050 Ti |

+# Downloading Sample 3D Model Data

+1) A zip file containing Sponza, Interrogation Room, San Miguel, Bistro, Bathroom, etc. can be found here: [https://drive.google.com/file/d/1m56T8cWMwAOHTAIbxAn-891trehgJpzH/view?usp=drive_link](https://drive.google.com/file/d/1m56T8cWMwAOHTAIbxAn-891trehgJpzH/view?usp=drive_link)

+2) Extract the Resources.zip folder into the root of StratusGFX.
+It will then be at the same level as Bin/, Examples/, Source/, Tests/.
+Make sure that the folder structure looks like StratusGFX/Resources/* where * will be folders such as Sponza, Bistro, etc.

+(see further down this README for a full list of credits for where the sample 3D model data came from)

 # Building For Windows & Linux

 This code base will currently not work on MacOS.
 Linux and Windows should both be fine so long as the graphics driver supports OpenGL 4.6 and the compiler supports C++17.